Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 # 01 Board

-We are going to create a simple Kanban example, the objective of this example is to learn how the library works, for a more elaborate example, you can visit the official example (https://atlassian.design/components/pragmatic-drag-and-drop/examples/#board).
+We are going to create a simple Kanban example, the goal of this example is to learn how the library works, for a more elaborated example, you can visit the [official atlassian demo](https://atlassian.design/components/pragmatic-drag-and-drop/examples/#board).

 # Step by step

-This example takes the _00-boilerplate_ example as a starting point, copy it to a folder and do `npm install` and `npm run dev`.
+This example takes the _00-boilerplate_ as a starting point, you can copy it to a given folder and execute `npm install` and then `npm run dev`.

 ## Data model and api

-Let's start by seeing what data structure we will need:
+Let's start by checking what data structure we will need:

 - A _kanban_ board is going to have a list of columns.

 - A list of columns is going to have a list of tasks/stories (we can call them cards)

-- A card is going to be defined simple for the moment, with an _id_ and a title.
+- A card, as starting point, is going to be defined in a very simple way, just with an _id_ and a title.

-Hey but in my real application I have more fields or different fields, what do we do?
+_Hey but in my real application I have more fields or different fields, what can do we do?_

-- At first we want to test the library, we can worry about this later. later.
+- At first we want to play with the library and grasp the basics, we can worry about this details later.

 - Once we go for the real implementation, the first thing is to create a _mapper_, ie a function that transforms from the domain of my application to the domain of entities of the _kanban_ and vice versa, so we do not taint the implementation of the _kanban_ with specific issues of my application, which then make it more difficult to use it in other applications or even in the same _app_ with other entities.